Ivansstyle/VideoTeamHomework/README.md

 * *For vector values:* random value (between -1000 and 1000)

-It is important to define vector size and vector values carefully, because if maxVectorSize * maxVectorValue < MAX_INT, it can cause value overflow in processor and cause undefined behaviour in some cases.
+It is important to define vector size and vector values carefully, because if maxVectorSize * maxVectorValue > MAX_INT, it can cause value overflow in processor and cause undefined behaviour in some cases.

-Because we are using uniform distribution of ints from -1000 to 1000, statistically program should output a value closer to 0.
+Because we are using uniform distribution of ints from -1000 to 1000, statistically program should output a value close to 0.

 ### Processor